andrulonis/DRNG/README.md

  Every single piece of equipment is randomised - the weapons, gadgets, armor, pickaxe and perks.
 Even the class can be randomised.

 ## How to run
- .exe file is in the root directory and is the only file needed to run the application.
+ .exe file is available in the releases tab and is the only file needed to run the application.
 Windows will most likely flag the file and block it.
-You can either allow the file or clone the repository and create the app using for example `pyinstaller`.
+You can either allow the file or download the source code and create the app using for example `pyinstaller`.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/48800417/187096899-881537d6-e716-4ecd-aabf-d9e3e846ecce.png)